slinderman/pyhawkes/README.md

-PyHawkes implements a variety of Bayesian inference algorithms for discovering latent network structure given excitatory point process observations.
+PyHawkes implements a variety of Bayesian inference algorithms for discovering latent network structure given point process observations.
+Suppose you observe timestamps of Twitter messages, but you don't get to see how those users are connected to one another.
+You might infer that there is an unobserved connection from one user to another if the first user's activity tends to precede the second user's.
+This intuition
+is formalized by combining excitatory point processes (aka *Hawkes processes*)  with random network models and performing Bayesian inference to discover the latent network.

 Examples
 ===
-We provide a number of classes for building and fitting mutually-excitatory point process (aka Hawkes process) models with underlying network structure.
+We provide a number of classes for building and fitting such models.
 Let's walk through a simple example where  we construct a discrete time model with three nodes, as in `examples/discrete_demo`.
 The nodes are connected via an excitatory network such that each event increases the likelihood of subsequent events on downstream nodes.